cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

   Print(people, "> Sorted by age ascending:");
 }
 ```
-Note though that our interest here is _not_ to implement a better sorting algorithm (so feel free to ignore the actual implementation) but to gain intuition about how we _could_ implement a generic algorithm that takes any comparator object that is "callable" with two `Person` objects.
+Note though that our interest here is _not_ to implement a better sorting algorithm (so feel free to ignore the actual implementation) but to gain intuition about how we _could_ implement a generic algorithm that takes any comparator object that is "callable" with two `Person` objects, be it a function pointer or a function object.
 We don't have to write much code to achieve this too!
 And if we run this, we get the expected output.

 Note also that from C++20 on this code would become more readable and safe as we could use concepts instead of raw templates.
 <!-- Please tell me in the comments if you would be interested in hearing more about that! -->

 Oh, one more thing, the story of course doesn't end with `std::sort`!
 There is a number of functions that take similar function objects.
-For some example, see [`std::find_if`](https://en.cppreference.com/w/cpp/algorithm/find#Version_3), [`std::for_each`](https://en.cppreference.com/w/cpp/algorithm/for_each), [`std::transform`](https://en.cppreference.com/w/cpp/algorithm/transform), and many more.
+For some examples, see [`std::find_if`](https://en.cppreference.com/w/cpp/algorithm/find#Version_3), [`std::for_each`](https://en.cppreference.com/w/cpp/algorithm/for_each), [`std::transform`](https://en.cppreference.com/w/cpp/algorithm/transform), and many more.

 ## Enter lambdas
-However, it might not be convenient to always define a new struct, class, or even function for every single use case.
-Sometimes we want to use such a function object only locally, once, and don't want to deal with any additional boilerplate code.
+However, it might not be convenient to always define a new struct, class, or even a function for every single use case.
+Sometimes we want to use such a function object only locally, once, and don't want to expose it to the outside world, nor to deal with any additional boilerplate code.

 The strive to enable such convenience is what brought us the [**lambda expressions**](https://en.cppreference.com/w/cpp/language/lambda), or, colloquially, **lambdas**.
 They are really just syntactic sugar for defining our own function objects, just like the `ComparisonToQueryAge` class we talked about before.